satyam-software-developer/employee-review-system-backend/README.md

   1. Login/Logout: Admin can log in using their credentials and log out when done.
   2. Manage Employees: Admin can add, remove, or update employees from the admin dashboard.
   3. Assign Reviews: Admin can assign employees to submit feedback on specific performance reviews.
-  4. Manage Reviews: Admin can add and update performance reviews for employees.
+  4. Manage Reviews: Admin can add and update employee performance reviews.
 - Employee Workflow:
   1. Login/Logout: Employees can log in using their credentials.
-  2. View Reviews: Employees can view reviews assigned to them for feedback.
+  2. View Reviews: Employees can view their assigned reviews for feedback.
   3. Submit Feedback: Employees can submit feedback on a colleague’s performance.

 # Contributing